A PPO plan with a built-in $0 option. When cash pricing is lower, members pay nothing. If not, they use their PPO like normal.

 In most cash-pay arrangements, the plan goes blind: no claim is filed, so nothing credits the deductible, accumulators never update, and the visit vanishes from claims data and stop-loss reporting.

-Cash transactions are converted into standard 837 claim records and delivered back to the plan — deductibles and accumulators stay current, and reporting stays complete.
+Every RightRoute Pay transaction generates a standard 837 claim record delivered back to the plan — deductibles and accumulators stay current, and reporting stays complete.

 The plan's data reads as if the claim had traveled the normal pipe — just at the lower cash price.
 No side ledger, no manual reconciliation, no blind spots.